- Monroe County's Agricultural Districts

 The report discusses the need for the plan; the history of agricultural planning in Monroe County; agricultural characteristics and trends in the county; the relationship between municipal planning and agriculture; financial assistance available to farm operations; findings of cost of community services studies; current issues and concerns in agriculture, such as taxes, viability, marketing; and a Land Evaluation and Site Assessment (LESA) analysis.

-Chapter 9 of the Plan provides a detailed list of recommendations for various levels of government and agencies in four main subject areas: farmland preservation and protection, economic development/viability/marketing, education, database maintenance and development.
-Dr. Robert King, Director, Agriculture & Life Sciences Institute, Monroe COmmunity College, is responsible for implementing the Farmland Protection Plan.
+Chapter 9 of the Plan provides a detailed list of recommendations for various levels of government and agencies in four main subject areas: farmland preservation and protection; economic development/viability/marketing; education; and database maintenance and development.
+Dr. Robert King, Director, Agriculture & Life Sciences Institute, Monroe Community College, is responsible for implementing the Farmland Protection Plan.

-The Census of Agriculture is taken every five years, in years ending in 2 and 7; the last census was taken in 2007.
+The USDA Census of Agriculture is taken every five years, in years ending in 2 and 7; the last census was taken in 2012.
 The Census of Agriculture provides detailed agricultural statistics for every county, county equivalent and state as well as the nation as a whole.

-According to the 2007 Census of Agriculture, since 2002 the number of farms in Monroe County has decreased 7% while the total land in farms is up 25% and the size of each farm is up 34%.
-Please see Related Documents which show a profile of the Monroe County Agriculture Census.
+According to the 2012 Census of Agriculture, since 2007 the number of farms in Monroe County has decreased 19%, total land in farms is down 26% and the average size of each farm is down 8%.
+Please see Related Documents that show a profile of the Monroe County Agriculture Census.